The Day That Never Comes

 "The Day That Never Comes" is a song by heavy metal band Metallica, and the lead single from their ninth studio album, Death Magnetic.
 The song was released to the radio and for digital download on August 21, 2008.

 The working title of the song was "Casper", as shown in the Mission: Metallica videos and in Demo Magnetic.

+This was their first single to feature their new bassist Robert Trujillo.

 Composition

 Like previous ballads and downbeat songs by Metallica, it is the fourth track of the album.
 Rock Sound has also compared the song to the likes of Thin Lizzy.
 The intro starts out with clean guitars that carry into the verses, while the choruses are backed with heavily distorted guitars.
 The bridge speeds up gradually and eventually leads into fast-paced harmony between the guitars and a long guitar solo by Hammett, a build-up comparable to that of "One", "Welcome Home (Sanitarium)" and "Fade to Black".
 The ending of the song, like the previously mentioned ballads, is purely instrumental, featuring numerous solos and chord progressions.